oracle/docker-images/OracleDatabase/README.md

 	                  The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata
 	                  The data volume to use for the database.
-	                  Has to be owned by the Unix user "oracle" or set appropriately.
+	                  Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!
 	                  If omitted the database will not be persisted over container recreation.
 	   -v /opt/oracle/scripts/startup | /docker-entrypoint-initdb.d/startup
 	                  Optional: A volume with custom scripts to be run after database startup.